dongting/classical-music/README.md

 ## Etudes-Tableaux Op 39
 * No 1, 2, 4, 5, 6, 9: Kissin/CD
 ## Prelude Op 3
+* No 2: Ashkenazy/CD
+* No 2: Helfgott/CD
 * No 2: Janis/CD
 * No 2: John Ogdon/Brenda Lucas/CD
 ## Prelude Op 23
+* All: Ashkenazy/CD
 * No 2: Kissin/CD
+* No 5: Helfgott/CD
 * No 6: Janis/CD
 ## Prelude Op 32
+* All: Ashkenazy/CD
-* No 5: Horowitz/CD
+* No 5, 12: Helfgott/CD
-* No 12: Horowitz/CD
+* No 5, 12: Horowitz/CD
 ## Sonata 2
+* Helfgott/CD
+* Horowitz/CD
 * Horowitz/LP
 ## Vocalise Op 34 No 14
 * Kissin/CD